Holiday inspiration currently loading...

 Your holiday in Shetland includes a unique and spectacular wildlife experience.
 You’ll join a boat trip to the Noss Nature Reserve, where thousands of seabirds nest and breed while seals laze on rocks beneath the cliffs or nose around the boat.
-Your guides on board will share their in depth knowledge about the area and its inhabitants while the underwater camera gives a different perspective, highlighting the stunning variety of life beneath the waves.
+Your guides on board will share their in-depth knowledge about the area and its inhabitants while you tour the spectacular cliffs of the world famous bird reserve.

 Return your hire car at Sumburgh airport and catch your return flight to Glasgow or Edinburgh for onward connections.